Lazy22zz/UE5-RPG-Combat-Game/README.md

     return GetAbilitySystemComponent();
   }
   ```
-  Step8, Detect does the GAS work in the main character\
+  Step 8, Detect whether the GAS works in the main character\
   In warriorHeroCharacter.h
   ```c++
   protected: